evilusean/Khan/Trig-PreCalc/FCC-PrecalculusCourse.md

 * **Part (b):** Since tangent has a period of $\pi$, the general solution is $x = \frac{\pi}{6} + \pi n$, where $n$ is any integer.

 ---
+## 2025-December-31 - Solving Trig Equations that Require a Calculator :